OfficeDev/teams-toolkit/docs/fx-core/config.md

 Config Name | Config Type | Description
 ------|------|------
 endpoint|	string|	Output.
 The endpoint of static website. https://domain.com domain	|string|	Output.
 The domain of static website. domain.com storageName|	string|	Output.
-The name of the storage where static website is hosted. staticTabs|	string	|Output.
-The value of staticTabs field in manifest.json configurableTabs|	string	|Output.
-The value of configurableTabs field in manifest.json
+The name of the Azure Storage Account where static website is hosted.

 ## Configuration schema for Azure SQL